influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/tools/influx_inspect.md

 ````
 ##### `<path>`

-Path to the TSM files.
+Path to the `.tsm` file, located by default in the `data` directory.

 #### Arguments